call518/EYWA-on-Vagrant/README.md

 ## APPENDIX

-* OpenNebula's VNC Console is not supported.
+* OpenNebula VM's VNC Console is not supported.
 Because of Port Forwarding (>5900, Dynamic)